AfrozSaqlain/Papr/README.md

 Papr is a fast, keyboard-first terminal workspace I built for academic research.
 It brings together arXiv paper discovery, local PDF library management, reading, markdown note-taking, automatic author-based paper organization, and LaTeX manuscript editing into one terminal interface.

 Instead of context-switching between web browsers, reference managers, PDF viewers, and text editors, Papr merges online discovery with local file organization into a distraction-free environment.
-Under the hood, it's built with Rust using Ratatui, Tokio, Reqwest, and SQLite—giving you a lightweight tool that runs entirely offline and keeps all your data under your local control.
+Under the hood, it's built with Rust using Ratatui, Tokio, Reqwest, and SQLite, giving you a lightweight tool that runs entirely offline and keeps all your data under your local control.

 ---